 The SAN is a common component in many customer issues.
 This article provides a brief overview of our suggested guidelines to achieve the best possible performance; or, alternatively, remove your SAN from the list of variables to review when troubleshooting.

 Summary of ideal standards:

 Applies To: Fibre Channel, iSCSI

 When configuring your SAN, it’s important to remember that the more hops you have, the more latency you will see.
 For best performance, the ideal topology is a “Flat Fabric” where the FlashArray is only one hop away from any applications being hosted on it.
 For iSCSI, we recommend that you do not add routing to your SAN.

-To illustrate, we'll use an actual support case without names to protect the innocent.
+To illustrate, we'll use an actual support case without names.
 In this example, we were seeing terrible performance from the test host.
 Latency varied wildly, with several hundred milliseconds of peak latency.
 Bandwidth never surpassed 100MB/sec.

 Assumed topology by Pure Support and customer

 Make sure you know the topology.
 Please consult with your switch vendor's documentation on how to confirm your topology.